AdobeDocs/workfront.en/help/review-and-approve-work/proofing/managing-proofs-within-workfront/manage-proof-versions.md

 # Manage proof versions

-`Adobe Workfront` enables you to create and manage versions of your `proofs`.
-You can create, view, download and delete `proof` versions.
+Adobe Workfront enables you to create and manage versions of your proofs.
+You can create, view, download and delete proof versions.

 ## Access requirements